 Némo Camus is an artist and sound director based in Brussels.
-His approach questions the links between personal stories and history, the environment and the individual, militancy and poetry...
-In his first dance project, he explores the racial history of his grandmother, Lourdès de Oliveira, who was born in Brazil from the union of a black woman of modest origins and a young white middle-class man who refuses to acknowledge her.
-This woman with an unusual background went on to play Mira in Marcel Camus’s film Orfeu Negro and will forever embody a certain image of Brazil and of mulatta carioca beauty.
-By analysing footage in which Lourdès acts and dances and putting this woman’s destiny into perspective, Némo Camus explores questions of lineage and heritage.
+His approach questions the links between personal stories and history, the environment and the individual,...
+In his first dance project, and in close collaboration with the performer Robson Ledesma, he explores the history of his grandmother, Lourdès de Oliveira, who was born in Brazil from the union of a black woman of modest origins and a young white middle-class man who refuses to acknowledge her.
+This woman with an unusual background went on to play Mira in Marcel Camus’s film Orfeu Negro (1959) and will forever embody a certain image of Brazil and of mulatta carioca beauty.
+By putting this woman’s destiny into perspective and listening to her voice, the piece explores questions of lineage and heritage.
 Dona Lourdès attempts to imagine the body as a space in which history is recorded.
+Here and now.

 Distribution

-Conception et écriture : Némo Camus / Collaboration, chorégraphie et interprétation : Robson Ledesma / Dramaturgie : Nathalia Kloos / Création costumes : Miguel Peñaranda Olmeda / Création vidéo : Mary Szydlowska / Scénographie : Rafa Pamplona / Création lumière : Ines Isimbi
+Conception et écriture : Némo Camus / Chorégraphie et interprétation : Robson Ledesma / Collaboration chorégraphique : Mary Szydlowska / Création musicale : Baptiste Le Chapelain / Dramaturgie : Nathalia Kloos / Création costumes : Miguel Peñaranda Olmeda / Création vidéo : Mary Szydlowska / Scénographie : Rafa Pamplona / Création lumière : Ines Isimbi

-Production déléguée : Laurent Ska I atelier 210 / Coproduction : Charleroi danse, atelier 210, Ateliers de Paris / Soutien : La Bellone, kunstencentrum BUDA, Maison des Cultures de Saint-Gilles, Pianofabriek, Théâtre Varia, Centre Wallonie-Bruxelle
+Production déléguée : atelier 210 / Coproduction : Charleroi danse, atelier 210, Ateliers de Paris / Soutien : La Bellone, kunstencentrum BUDA, Maison des Cultures de Saint-Gilles, Pianofabriek, Théâtre Varia, Centre Wallonie-Bruxelle

 Les avant-premières sont accessibles sur invitation : martin.dewez@charleroi-danse.be